x00tex/hackTheBox/Boxes/linux/Retired/unicode/README.md

 |`b8`|**`¸`**|
 |`b0`|**`°`**|

-And combinations of these three characters creats a unicode character **vertical two dot leader** `︰`
+And combinations of these three characters create a unicode character **vertical two dot leader** `︰`

 and when we past `︰` it converted to `0`.